-I’ve recently been reading more books about transparency and finding real connection through authenticity (specifically I’m reading “The Gifts of Imperfection" by Brene’ Brown which I highly recommend), so I’m working on stepping outside of my comfort zone of mostly focusing on the “fun, rah! rah! rainbows and unicorns fluff” that comes so easily to write about, and trying to share more openly about the stuff that’s not on the “perfect highlight reel” that most of us share on social media.
+I’ve recently been reading more books about transparency and finding real connection through authenticity (specifically I’m reading “The Gifts of Imperfection” by Brene’ Brown which I highly recommend), so I’m working on stepping outside of my comfort zone of mostly focusing on the “fun, rah! rah! rainbows and unicorns fluff” that comes so easily to write about and trying to share more openly about the stuff that’s not on the “perfect highlight reel” that most of us share on social media.

-Many people may not know, but last year, I was unexpectedly hospitalized (oh yeah, ambulance ride 🚑 and the whole bit) for what the doctors were concerned might be either a pulmonary embolism or possible risk of congestive heart failure due to my resting heart rate being at 130-165+.
+Many people may not know, but last year, I was unexpectedly hospitalized (oh yeah, ambulance ride and the whole bit) for what the doctors were concerned might be either a pulmonary embolism or a possible risk of congestive heart failure due to my resting heart rate being at 130-165+.

 Yep, totally scary!